balaji1974/nosql/mongodb/README.md

-db.students.find({rollno:{$gte:15}}) -> This will find documents with filter condition of greater than or equal to ($gte) - for other criterias use the following $lte, $lt, $gt, $eq, $ne, $in, $nin, $exists db.students.find({"rollno":14},{name:1, _id:0}) -> This will find all documents with rollno=14 and will display only the name field from the document db.students.find({},{name:0}) -> This will display all documents in the collection but will not display the name field
+db.students.find({rollno:{$gte:15}}) -> This will find documents with filter condition of greater than or equal to ($gte) - for other criterias use the following $lte, $lt, $gt, $eq, $ne, $in, $nin, $exists db.students.find({"rollno":14},{name:1, _id:0}) -> This will find all documents with rollno=14 and will display only the name field from the document db.students.find({},{name:0}) -> This will display all documents in the collection but will not display the name field db.students.find().sort({$natural:1}) -> This will display the records in the sorted order of either insert or updated records with the last inserted/updated recording comming in the last
 ```

 ### Update